 (b.
 Jan.
 22, 1920 – d.
 Aug.
 26, 2002)

 This bass baritone singer and actor born in West Helena, Arkansas was raised in Rochester, NY.
 He majored in voice at the Eastman School of Music where he cut short his pursuit of a master’s degree to perform on Broadway.
-He went on to tour Europe performing in Porgy and Bess and in 1951 appeared in the musical, “Showboat”, singing the definitive film version of “Old Man River.”
-He made many live TV appearances and in 1984 won a Grammy for the spoken word category.
+He went on to tour Europe performing in Porgy and Bess and in 1951 appeared in the motion picture musical, “Showboat”, singing the definitive film version of “Old Man River.”
+He made many live TV appearances and in 1984 won a Grammy Award in the spoken word category.

 Doriot Anthony Dwyer